-Investigating English teachers’ collective PM makes it possible to distinguish how a range of factors influence narrative, memory, identity and practice.
+Investigating English teachers’ collective PM helps to distinguish how a range of factors influence narrative, memory, identity and practice.
 Highlighting conjunctural influences can potentially empower practitioners to confront and re-imagine their social roles and various anchor points in their stories, memories and professional lives.
-Goodson and Gill (2011) argue that by developing an awareness of the ‘multiple landscapes within a person’s own narrative terrain’ individuals can critically re-position themselves, thus making it more feasible to ‘choose a life trajectory more in tune with his/her own nature, identity and perception of his/her purpose in the world’ (2011: 121).
+Goodson and Gill (2011) argue that by developing an awareness of the ‘multiple landscapes within a person’s own narrative terrain’ (121) individuals can critically re-position themselves, making it feasible to ‘choose a life trajectory more in tune with his/her own nature, identity and perception of his/her purpose in the world’ (121).
 PM has the potential to provoke this kind of reflexivity in English teachers.
 To achieve this it necessary to explore the interdependency of narrative, memory and experience in practitioner life histories.

 Narrative, memory and experience

-Life is made sense of through narrative: language constitutes social reality (Gergen, 1999).
-Bruner (1996) argues we are ‘geniuses at the continued story’, our narratives ‘impose coherence on the past, turn it into history’ (1996: 143-144).
+Life is made sensible through narrative: language constitutes social reality (Gergen, 1999).
+Bruner (1996) argues we are ‘geniuses at the continued story’; narratives ‘impose coherence on the past, turn it into history’ (143-144).
 In that case, how can ‘life’ be understood, how is constituted through narrative?
-Bruner insists on a ‘meta-cognitive sensitivity needed for coping with the world of narrative reality and its competing claims’ (ibid: 147).
-To be critically alert individuals need to be cognizant of their various narrative realities,
+Bruner insists on a ‘meta-cognitive sensitivity needed for coping with the world of narrative reality and its competing claims’ (147).
+To be critically alert individuals must be cognizant of their various narrative realities,

 It is not that we lack the competence in creating our narrative accounts of reality – far from it.
 We are, if anything, too expert.
-Our problem, rather, is achieving consciousness of what we so easily do automatically. (ibid: 147)
+Our problem, rather, is achieving consciousness of what we so easily do automatically.
+(147)

 Gaining such consciousness is difficult, but it is fundamentally a social process.
 The business of constructing a ‘life’ is done in relation to other people and through the various cultural artefacts available.
-So while agreeing with Bruner, I seek to stress the social, collective dimensions of PM.
+So while agreeing with Bruner, I stress the social, collective dimensions of PM.

-As social constructs narrative and language not only provide linguistic templates, but also social and cultural expectations about how they are used – what Bakhtin (1986) calls ‘speech genres’.
+As social constructs narratives not only provide linguistic templates, but also social and cultural expectations about how they are used – what Bakhtin (1986) calls ‘speech genres’.
 Through social interaction individuals learn how to narrate ‘appropriately’ in different contexts.
 Once transformed into inner speech these internalisations become memory phenomena.
-Rosen (1998: 132) argues memories must be ‘saturated with social meaning’ when generated into narrative because ‘they must draw on memories of existing texts’.
+Rosen (1998) argues memories are ‘saturated with social meaning’ when generated into narrative because ‘they must draw on memories of existing texts’ (132).
 Because of the dialectical nature of this process, Bakhtin insists we inevitably speak with ‘echoes’ of others’ voices.
 We inherit social, cultural and linguistic templates that simultaneously enable and constrain.
-In this way Padden (1990) argues that all languages and social narratives are fundamentally collective memories.
+In this way Padden (1990) argues that all languages and narratives are fundamentally collective memories.
 Narrative is underpinned by collective memory, which in turn has its origins in lived experience.